-- Chapter 4 -Our Early Married Life
+Chapter 6 - Our Early Married Life in Ogden and Berkeley (1959-1963)

 After our reception in Salmon it was time to get to Ogden and start our married life together, and for me to begin classes at Weber College.
 We packed everything we owned into the 56 Ford Fairlane and departed Salmon.